Ikechukwu-Miracle/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody gives everyone execute permission on the file 'hello' 8-James_Bond gives all the rights (rwx) to other users only 9-John_Doe gives the permissions -rwxr-x-wx to the file 'hello'
+7-everybody gives everyone execute permission on the file 'hello' 8-James_Bond gives all the rights (rwx) to other users only 9-John_Doe gives the permissions -rwxr-x-wx to the file 'hello' 10-mirror_permissions copies the mode of olleh into hello